Portugal PM says economy recovering, wants smooth bailout exit

 "As a result of all these signs, it is increasingly likely that in the second quarter that ended in June we registered economic growth, precisely what the Portuguese have justly been waiting for," he said.

-The prime minister added that he will continue to work for the country to exit the bailout programme "in a controlled and credible fashion".
+The prime minister added that he will continue to work for the country to exit the bailout program "in a controlled and credible fashion".

-The centre-right ruling coalition that has a comfortable parliament majority is expected to easily defeat the no-confidence motion later on Thursday after overcoming an internal rift.
+The centrer-right ruling coalition that has a comfortable parliament majority is expected to easily defeat the no-confidence motion later on Thursday after overcoming an internal rift.

 Disagreement within the ruling coalition on austerity policies earlier this month sparked a political crisis that has threatened Portugal's plans to exit the bailout smoothly in June 2014.